 "The one minor thing we don’t like faucet’s design is that you have to hold the trigger in order to use the spray function; there’s no way to lock it into spray mode for hands-free use.
 Other than that single issue, though, we found the design flawless."—Deanna McCormack, Product Tester

 Best Single Handle: Moen Noell Single-Handle Standard Faucet

 Weight: 4.1 pounds | Dimensions: 15.3 x 9 x 3.5-inches | Material: Metal | Finish: Polished | Flow Mode: Not listed

 When it comes to kitchen sink handles, you can opt for a traditional dual handle design—one for cold water and one for hot—or a single handle that controls both.
 For those that prefer single handle faucets, the MOEN Noell Single-Handle Standard Kitchen Faucet is a popular option thanks to its quality construction and classic appearance.

-With this product, you can choose from either a Mediterranean bronze or spot-resistant stainless finish—the spot-resistant option resists fingerprints and watermarks to keep your kitchen looking immaculate.
-This high-arc spout is on the taller side, measuring over 15” high, and the single handle lever makes it easy to adjust both water flow and temperature.
+With this product, you can choose from either a Mediterranean bronze or spot-resistant stainless finish.
+The spot-resistant option resists fingerprints and watermarks to keep your kitchen looking immaculate.
+This high-arc spout is on the taller side, measuring almost 15” high, and the single handle lever makes it easy to adjust both water flow and temperature.
 The MOEN Noell Kitchen Faucet comes with a side sprayer, and it can be easily installed into either two- or four-hole sink configurations.

 One of the highlights of this product, according to reviewers, is that the spout is taller than most, allowing you to fit bigger objects into your sink.
 Most agree that the hardware looks beautiful once installed in your kitchen, and several note that the price is reasonable for a high-quality item.